JohnKilbride/GEE_Landsat_BRDF/README.md

 ## Overview

-This repository provides a Python implementation of the c-factor BRDF logic for use in Google Earth Engine.
+This repository provides a Python implementation of the c-factor BRDF logic in Google Earth Engine.
 The algorithm corrects Landsat reflectance data to nadir BRDF-adjusted reflectance (NBAR) using fixed MODIS-derived BRDF spectral model parameters.
 It accounts for viewing geometry, solar geometry, and band-specific BRDF coefficients to improve reflectance consistency across different Landsat scenes.

 The Python implementation is based on a JavaScript implementation that was created at Daniel Wiell and Erik Lindquist of the United Nations Food and Agriculture Organization.
 Their implementation is available at this [link](https://code.earthengine.google.com/0bf07da7cdab0d0ae90962e9259ce8ec).